mapaaa/mutexpolicy/README.md

-# mutexpolicy
+# MutexPolicy

-MutexPolicy is an userland daemon which manages how certain mutexes are accessed by certain processes.
+MutexPolicy is an userland daemon which manages how mutexes are accessed by processes.